tstuefe/ojdk-stathist-patch/README.md

 ---

+In addition to jcmd, this history is printed as part of the hs-err file.

+---

 This is a rolling history, spanning up to 10 days, of a number of key values.
 Key values range from JVM specifics like heap size, metaspace size, number of threads etc, to platform specifics like memory footprint, cpu load, io- and swapping activity etc.

 A periodic tasks collects those values, in - by default - 15 second intervals.
 They are then fed into a FIFO spanning 10 days.
 To save memory that FIFO is downsampled in two steps, so we have the last n hours in high resolution and the last n days in low resolution.
 All these parameters are configurable.

-## Runtime costs?

-Very small.
-The feature uses up ~80KB memory.
-CPU load is neglectible (DaCapo benchmarks do not twitch.)

 ## Motivation

 This feature has been popular with our support over the years.
-Be it that the VM is starved for resources by the OS, that we have some slowly developing leak situation or a fast native leak etc: these values are a first and easy way to get a first stab at a situation, before we start more expensive analysis.
-Especially useful in post-mortem analysis, since the history gets printed as part of the hs-err report.
+Be it that the VM gets starved for resources by the OS, that we have some leak situation or just a plain error: these values are a first and easy way to estimate a situation, without having to start profiling or monitoring.
+Also useful in post-mortem analysis, since it gets printed into the hs-err file.

-The statistical history is cheap enough to be *always on*, by default, and getting forgotten.
+The statistical history is cheap enough to be *always on*, by default.
 That way, if a problem occurs at a customer site, we immediately see developments spanning the last 10 days, without having to reproduce the issue.

-It is also robust enough to be usable during error reporting without endangering the error reporting process or falsifying the picture.
+## Runtime costs?

+Small-ish.
+The feature uses up ~80KB memory.
+CPU load is not measurable (DaCapo benchmarks do not twitch.)

 ## Why not in the OpenJDK?

 This feature was has been proposed to the OpenJDK community for upstream inclusion, see http://mail.openjdk.java.net/pipermail/serviceability-dev/2018-November/025909.html .

-It has been rejected since its features intersect with JFR (Java Flight Recorder) and the JMC (Java Mission Control).
-Both JFR and JMC have been open sourced with JDK 11 and are since then freely available.
+It was rejected since it intersects with JFR (Java Flight Recorder) and the JMC (Java Mission Control):

+Both JFR and JMC have been open sourced with JDK 11 and since then are freely available.
 The consensus is that we do not want two backends collecting statisticals.
-We rather concentrate our efforts on one which does it really well.
+We rather concentrate our efforts on one which does it really well, which going forward should be JFR.

-The author fully understand and support this decision.
+And I fully support this decision.

+--

-However, this patch may still be valuable in the following corner cases:
+However, this patch may still be valuable to some people:

 - you are a downstream OpenJDK maintainer and want to add this feature to older releases which have no JFR/JMC.
-- you are a downstream OpenJDK maintainer and want to exclude JFR/JMC from your build for whatever reason and need a cheap monitoring solution (please note though that this feature is not and cannot be an alternative to JFR).
+- you are a downstream OpenJDK maintainer and want to exclude JFR/JMC from your build for whatever reason and need a cheap monitoring solution (please note though that this feature cannot compete with JFR).
-- for experimenting and playing around.
+- for experimentation and playing around.

+which is why I put them here.

 The patch itself is really simple and non-invasive, so it should be easy to maintain downstream.
 Almost all code resides in new files, and the interface toward the VM is minimal.

 ## Patch files

-- Patch based on jdk/jdk (currently jdk12): [stathist.patch](stathist.patch)
+- Patch based on jdk/jdk tip (currently jdk12): [stathist.patch](stathist.patch)
 - Patch based on jdk/jdk11u: [stathist-11.patch](stathist-11.patch)
 - Patch based on jdk/jdk8u: [stathist-8.patch](stathist-8.patch)